-Any person residing in the jurisdiction, including the City Attorney, may sue for injunctive relief to enjoin violations or to compel compliance with the provisions of this Act.
+The City Attorney may sue for injunctive relief to enjoin violations or to compel compliance with the provisions of this Act.
 (Ord. #96-06; Ord. #04-05, §1)

 7-1011 APPLICABILITY OF OTHER LAWS.

 Nothing in this Act shall exempt any person from applicable provisions of any other laws of this State or jurisdiction, except this act shall supersede Government Code Section 85300.